• Welcome to the Borrego Dark Sky Coalition

 By Dr. Randolph Baron

-April 10 WedConjunction of 2 day old Moon and Jupiter visible western horizon at dusk
+April 30 WedConjunction of Moon and Jupiter visible around 7:44 p.m. above western horizon

 About DarkSky International